 Introducing a self service option doesn’t end after installation.
 It is your firm’s responsibility to promote it to your existing clients.

 Once you have clients using your self service option, it is really important to gain client feedback.
-Prioritising improvements to your self service portal is an important element in your client support strategy.
+Prioritising improvements to your Web Portal is an important element in your client support strategy.

 Feedback will help to ensure you are providing a user friendly experience that streamlines communication.

 Not sure where to begin?
-Zaliet is the leading provider of Service Portals, helping your clients to do everything in the one place.
-A Service Portal transforms client communication by providing online appointment booking, secure document collaboration, online payment options and online instruction forms.
+Zaliet is the leading provider of Web Portals, helping your clients to do everything in the one place.
+A Web Portal transforms client communication by providing online appointment booking, secure document collaboration, online payment options and online instruction forms.0